CloudZero2049/Cloud-Chat/README.md

 - Includes outgoing mic sound slider
 - Has mic check button

-See cahngelog for more info
+See change log for more info